 True to form now, we arrived about lunch....had some....and went exploring.
 Well, exploring doesn't really fit in this case because I am well acquainted with the area.
 What I did was to show #4 the sights and the place to start was the top of Cottonwood Pass.

-e threatening clouds could not make the view any less spectacular...or the wild flowers any less stunning.
+The threatening clouds could not make the view any less spectacular...or the wild flowers any less stunning.
 We spent considerable time taking pictures and soaking up the beauty.

-On the way back down to the campground we stopped to chat with a young lady that was painting pictures of the same flowers #4 and I
+On the way back down to the campground we stopped to chat with a young lady that was painting pictures of the same flowers #4 and I were expending electrons on with the digital camera.
+Seems like we weren't the only ones struck by the magnificence of the area.

 Back at the campground, I decided to try my luck at fishing in my old "honey hole".
 I've got to tell you that I haven't fished for over 10 years now.
 Can't really tell you why but I haven't.
-Two years ago I started buying fishing licenses again but still haven't actually wet a line until this day, July 12th, my 60th bir
+Two years ago I started buying fishing licenses again but still haven't actually wet a line until this day, July 12th, my 60th birthday.

 The magic of Cottonwood Lake continues to tug at me, as by the time I made my 3rd cast, I caught a beautiful little brown trout.
 Sorry, but there are no pictures.
 You'll just have to believe this old fisherman.
 I not only caught one but I caught two and lost two more in the hour or so before it started raining.